Augustus (Gus) Casely-Hayford - Director The National Museum of African Art

 Dana Marsh - Artistic Director The Washington Bach Consort

-Dana Marsh was named Artistic Director of The Washington Bach Consort on August 1.Marsh's musical training began as a boy chorister at St. Thomas Choir School in New York and at Salisbury Cathedral in England.
+Dana Marsh was named Artistic Director of The Washington Bach Consort in 2019.Marsh's musical training began as a boy chorister at St. Thomas Choir School in New York and at Salisbury Cathedral in England.
 He has masters and doctoral degrees in historical musicology from the University of Oxford.
 In the U.K., he founded the ensemble Musica Humana Oxford (2001-2008), which toured the U.S. to critical praise.
 A countertenor, Marsh was a vocal soloist and consort singer in the U.S. and the U.K. (1992-2008).He recorded 15 discs with New College Choir, one of which won the Gramophone Award for Early Music in 2008.
 Marsh taught early music history at both Oxford and Cambridge universities and published original research and review articles through the scholarly presses of both institutions.
 He was Assistant Director of Music and Director of Chapel Music at Girton College Cambridge, and more recently was Canon Organist and Director of Music at Christ Church Cathedral, Indianapolis.
 Marsh is Associate Professor of Music and Director of the Historical Performance Institute at the IndianaUniversity Jacobs School of Music, where he has directed a broad range of performances and NPR broadcasts since 2014.
 He recently founded the annual, peer-reviewed journal, Historical Performance (IU Press), with its first issue due this summer.
 Marsh has recorded for Sony, Universal, Avie, Decca, Erato, Koch International Classics, Signum and Public Radio International.

 Dr. Kevin Butterfield – Executive Director The Fred W. Smith National Library